 What Are “Special” and “General” Damages?

-When you make a claim, you’re going to have to justify financial loss in addition to negligence.
+When you make a claim, you’re going to have to justify the financial loss in addition to negligence.
 Special Damages refer to medical bills, lost income, property damage, and other tangible implications of the injury.
 These have a paper trail and are provable.
 Insurance companies will try and settle only special damages if the negligence is clear.

-The General Damages we’ve mentioned before are a little more vague.
+The General Damages we’ve mentioned before is a little more vague.
 Loss of enjoyment, loss of a loved one, loss of consortium (current and prospective sex life) are all taken into consideration.
 “Pain and Suffering” is a general term for these damages and is calculated based on your future well-being.
 To calculate pain and suffering, you can contact a local personal injury lawyer now for more information about how we can ensure you get the maximum amount of compensation you deserve.